Skip to main content

 • Patients with high BMI may need an additional procedure to prevent recurrence

-Ascension Saint Agnes Hospital provides expert treatment for GERD reflux in Baltimore.
+Ascension Saint Agnes Hospital provides expert treatment for GERD reflux.
 Our experienced team of specialists will work with you to develop a customized treatment plan that fits your needs.
 Contact us today to learn more about our GERD reflux and other services.

 How long does hiatal hernia repair last?